Domestic Shorthair vs Domestic Longhair: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Domestic Shorthair and Domestic Longhair.
 Domestic Shorthair requires moderate levels of exercise and engagement, while Domestic Longhair needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With similar activity needs, the time commitment is roughly equal, so the decision hinges on other factors.
 Domestic Shorthair owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Domestic Longhair.
 Under-exercised cats of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Domestic Shorthair and Domestic Longhair.
 Domestic Shorthair has low grooming needs, while Domestic Longhair requires moderate to high maintenance.
 Professional grooming costs reflect these differences: Domestic Shorthair owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Domestic Longhair.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Between groomer visits, home maintenance includes brushing, bathing, nail care, and dental hygiene.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners